 Washing cotton / fleece

 Wash with similar colors at 30°C / 85°F with the garment inside out.
 Hang to air dry.

 Close all zippers, patches and flaps.
 Machine wash at low or moderate temperature (max 85°F / 30°C) on a gentle cycle.
 Use a liquid detergent designed for technical apparel (since the wrong detergent can ruin the water-repellent surface of the garment).
 Do not use washing powder, fabric softener, water softener or bleach.
 The more you wash the garments, the more it will affect their water-repellant performance.
 Do not dry on a radiator or hang too close to a fire.

 Renewing the DWR (Durable Water Repellence)

-Rain coats and pants
+Washing rain coats and pants

-If unsure about washing, consider an experienced dry-cleaner.
+If unsure about washing, consider an experienced dry cleaner.